middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/6-evaluation-of-the-faculty.md

 The Institute provides opportunities for professional development and research through faculty sabbatical leaves, subject to available financial resources and program requirements.

-After each six (6) year period of full-time (or full-time equivalent) teaching at the Institute, faculty members become eligible to apply for a sabbatical leave. \[See Appendix C\]  Application for sabbatical leave is made in the fall semester of the sixth year of full-time teaching (or full-time equivalent) and, if granted, leave commences in the seventh year.
+After each six (6) year period of full-time (or full-time equivalent) teaching at the Institute, faculty members become eligible to apply for a sabbatical leave. \[See Appendix C\] Application for sabbatical leave is made no earlier than in the fall semester of the sixth year of full-time teaching (or full-time equivalent).
+If granted, leave (whether one semester or one full year) would take place within the seventh year.
 Before applying for a subsequent sabbatical leave, faculty members must again complete a minimum of six (6) years of full-time (or full-time equivalent) teaching.
 If sabbatical is taken in the fall semester of an academic year only, the spring semester does not count as part of this next six (6) year increment of full-time teaching.

 In the event that a faculty member is not able to take sabbatical when eligible, for reasons of institutional need or world events beyond their control, the academic administration shall have the right to allow the faculty member to be eligible for the next sabbatical as would have been originally scheduled (e.g. if a 7th year sabbatical is deferred to year 8, the administration may allow the individual to be eligible again within year 14, rather than waiting until year 15).